vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 > [!NOTE]
 > Network Protection is directly impacted by process exclusions on all platforms.
 A process exclusion on any OS (Windows, MacOS, Linux) results in preventing Network Protection from inspecting traffic or enforcing rules for that specific process.

-The following sections describe exclusion types for the macOS, Linux, and Windows operating systems.
+The following sections provide more details about exclusion types for the macOS, Linux, and Windows operating systems.

 #### Exclusions on Mac